Battle of Camden: Aftermath

 Gates proceeded onwards to Hillsborough, a distance of 180 miles, where he arrived on the 19th and then composed his report to Congress on 20 Aug.
 The report to the President of the Continental Congress, Samuel Huntington, began, "In deepest Distress and Anxiety of Mind, I am obliged to acquaint your Excellency with the Total Defeat of the Troops under my Command."
 In a 30 Aug. letter to George Washington, Gates wrote, But if being unfortunate is solely a Reason sufficient for removing me from Command I shall most cheerfully submit to the Orders of Congress; and resign an office few Generals would be anxious to possess..."

 Gates lost control of the southern army.
 However, Daniel Morgan and Nathanael Greene defended Gates' actions, but not his decision to fight.
 Major General Greene, George Washington's original preference, was subsequently given command of the southern army.

 Legacy

 The Camden Battlefield is located about 5.5 mi north of Camden.
 Approximately 479 acres of the core of the battlefield is owned by the Palmetto Conservation Foundation, and is undergoing preservation in private-public partnership.
 The original five acres were owned by the Hobkirk Chapter of the Daughters of the American Revolution who gave their portion over to the current owners.
+The American Battlefield Trust and its partners have acquired and preserved more than 294 acres of the battlefield as of mid-2023.
 The site was declared a National Historic Landmark in 1961, and placed on the National Register of Historic Places in 1966.

 Aspects of the battle were included in the 2000 movie The Patriot, in which Ben and Gabriel Martin are seen watching a similar battle.
 Ben comments at the stupidity of Gates fighting "muzzle to muzzle with Redcoats".
 The film is not historically accurate, depicting too many Continental troops relative to the number of militia, and showing the Continentals and militia retreating at the same time.

+In 2022, the remains of 13 troops who died during the battle were discovered in shallow graves, 12 of whom were Continental Army soldiers and one being a soldier from the British Army's 71st Regiment of Foot.
+All 13 were subsequently reburied in 2023 with full military honours, with the Royal Highland Fusiliers of the British army taking part in the funeral.